mariochavez/mariochavez/src/_posts/2024-08-09-no-build-javascript-rails-importmap.md

 layout: post
 title: No build for Javascript libraries with Rails and Importmap
 date: 2024-08-09 12:00:00 -0600
-published: Agosoto 09, 2024
+published: Agosto 09, 2024
 categories: desarrollo
 description: Learn how to simplify JavaScript management in Ruby on Rails using Importmaps.
 Discover local pinning, CDN integration, and Stimulus controller implementation with Chart.js
 keywords: Ruby on Rails Importmaps, Modern Rails development, Chart.js with Rails, CDN pinning Rails
 image: /images/no-build/no-build.jpg
 lang: en_US